 B.

-Subject to the provisions of § 54-2C below, it shall be unlawful for the owner or handler of any dog to allow the dog to be on Township property, except on paved or improved walks and trails within the Township park system, or within three feet of said walks and trails.
+It shall be unlawful for the owner or handler of any animal, including, but not limited to, dogs, cats, horses, etc., to be on any Township property, pavilions, the community center, playgrounds, the amphitheater, the skatepark, athletic courts, athletic fields, walks and trails.
+Notwithstanding the foregoing, dogs are allowed on paved or improved walks, township trails and on grassy areas that are not designated athletic fields within the Township park system.
 Any dog leash shall not exceed six feet in length.
-This § 54-2B shall not apply to service dogs.
+This § 54-2B shall not apply to service animals.

 C.